savanpatel/c-thread-barrierlib/README.md

 CyclicBarrier in Java provides a thread synchronization mechanism where a thread waits for other sibling threads to complete thier task and arrive at a certain execution point.
 CyclicBarrier is a natural requirement for a concurrent program because it can be used to perform final part of the task once individual tasks  are completed.

-For example, a multiplayer game can not begun unless all the player threads have finished with initialization.
+For example, a multiplayer game can not begin unless all the player threads have finished with initialization.

 barrierlib is a shared library in c providing similar support for the pthreads.